 Configuring the Log to Server action in an API Task

-Configure the Log to Server action to forward the runtime and custom logs to an external SIEM server.
+Use the Log to Server action to forward the runtime and custom logs to an external SIEM server for centralized monitoring and compliance.
 You can add necessary headers, log levels and data source tags to custom log.

-This procedure shows how to configure a Log to Server action to forward the run time logs and the variables to a Pipedream HTTP endpoint when you retrieve details of a ServiceNow Incident record.
+In this example, configure a Log to Server action to forward the runtime logs and the variables to a Pipedream HTTP endpoint when you retrieve details of a ServiceNow Incident record.

 Prerequisites